 Loquat timber is strong, durable and shock-resistant, and in Japan was therefore used in making swords for samurai to practice.
 It is light pink in colour and smooth with a fine grain.
 It can be high pruned to form a canopy to allow for straight trunk growth for timber.
 Loquat leaves also yield a beautiful apricot-pink dye for fabrics (the first extraction will give a yellowish pink and further extractions are said to intensify the pinks).

 Loquat trees usually grow to a height of 3-4 m but can be taller, and have a canopy 4-6m wide.
 Some varieties can be self-fertile, others will need a pollinator nearby.
-Unfortunately we are not sure which ours are as the y are seed grown.
-This also means that they may take up to 7-8 years to produce fruit, but are prolific thereafter.
-Seed grown varieties also seem to do better than grafted ones in cooler areas of the country, and equally well in warmer areas.
+Ours are seed grown.
+This means that they may take up to 7-8 years to produce fruit, but are prolific thereafter.
+Seed grown varieties also seem to do much better than grafted ones in cooler areas of the country, and equally well in warmer areas.
 They need full sun but will tolerate partial afternoon shade in summer and are suitable for most soil types apart from extremely sticky clay or completely free draining.
-They have naturalised in many warmer parts of Aotearoa and are extremely easy care.

-Certified organic plant in PB8, approx 70-90cm tall
+Certified organic plant in PB5, approx 50-70cm tall